troessner/troessner.github.io/README.md

 > Be curious.
 Read widely.
 Try new things.
 What people call intelligence just boils down to curiosity.

+I follow this advice and try to read as widely as possible  - you can check out my favorite books, newsletters and articles [on my blog](https://troessner.svbtle.com/you-are-what-you-read-my-favorite-books).

 ## [What I bring to the table](#what-i-bring-to-the-table)

 - Excellence in software engineering.
 I’ve been doing this for the last 15 years and I’m obsessed with code quality and writing elegant, maintainable code.
 I am a regular open source contributor and maintainer of a couple of more or less popular gems.
 Most notably of the awesome [Reek](https://github.com/troessner/reek) gem - check out [my github profile](https://github.com/troessner/) for more.
 Additionally you can find quite a few mostly technical articles on [my blog](https://troessner.svbtle.com/).